 After wintery rains, the hills of Northern California come alive with green grasses and a host of colorful flowers.
 Those in the know head to the Point Reyes National Seashore, specifically to Chimney Rock in the northern edge of the park, where the flowers are plentiful.
 You’ll see bright orange California poppies and purple coastal larkspur from March to about August, depending on the rain.
 As a bonus, spring time at Chimney Rock is also a great time to see elephant seals and migrating whales.

 Where to stay: HI Point Reyes is a tech-free retreat and the only non-camping accommodation within the park.
+Until the pandemic lifts, it’s offering private vacation-rental-style units so you and your pod will have plenty of space to relax safely.

 North Table Mountain Ecological Reserve, California